forward-motion/commentbox.io/docs/DASHBOARD.md

 Each file is a JSON object that contains a `data` and `sig` property.
 The `data` property is an array of comments, while `sig` is a signature unique to the comments in the file as well as their versions.

 You can download all files as a single zip file, or individually by selecting the appropriate option in the menu.

+### Deleting a Project

+You may delete an existing project via the "danger zone" link at the bottom of the project's Setup page.
+Note that this removes all existing project data, including comments.

+### Deleting Your Account

+You may delete your account at any time via the "danger zone" in the Account modal.
+Note that this removes all your projects' data, including comments.